IgorWolbers/DbContextMockForUnitTests/README.md

 for an example of Moq see the original code referenced in the above link.

 ## Structure
-There are 4 library files that can be found in folder: MockHelpers
+There are 4 library files that can be found in folder `MockHelpers`.
+Copy and include all 4 files to your Test project.
 * If you are using NSubstitute these can be copied directly from this repository without changes necessary.
-The main file you want to include in your unit test project(s) is `MockExtension.cs`
-* If you are using Moq or another mocking framework you will have to change the extension methods found in class `MockExtension` in file `MockExtension.cs`.
+* If you are using Moq or another mocking framework you will have to change the extension methods found in class `MockExtension` in file `MockExtension.cs` as these are NSubstitute specific.

-### Unit tests
+## Unit tests
 A demonstration can be found in class `DbSetTests` in the root folder in file `DbSetTests.cs`.
 There are 2 unit tests.
 * Test SynchronousTest1 demonstrates a synchronous call to a DbSet contained on a DbContext.
 * Test AsynchronousTest1 demonstrates an asynchronous call to a DbSet contained on a DbContext.